Exsillium/movies-app/README.md

 - `npm run lint`: Lints the project files.
 - `npm run preview`: Serves the production build locally.

-## 🔮 Future Enhancements / To-Do

-- **Full Search Implementation:** Connect the search input to `SearchResultsPage` to display actual search results.
-- **Movies Page:** Implement a dedicated page for browsing and filtering movies (similar to the TV Shows page).
-- **Complete Placeholder Components:**
-  - `Footer.jsx`
-  - `MovieInfo.jsx` (if distinct movie-specific info is needed beyond `ShowInfo.jsx`)
-  - `LanguageSelector.jsx`
-  - `ReviewList.jsx`
-  - `Tabs.jsx` (for organizing content on detail pages, e.g., Cast, Reviews, Similar)
-- **User Profile Page:** A dedicated page for users to view/edit their TMDB profile information.
-- **Filtering and Sorting:** Add options to filter and sort movies/TV shows on listing pages.
-- **Error Handling:** More granular error handling and user feedback.
-- **Testing:** Implement unit and integration tests.
-- **Deployment:** Set up CI/CD for easy deployment.

 ## 🙏 Acknowledgements

 - This project uses TMDb API but is not endorsed or certified by TMDb.
 - React Bootstrap for UI components.
 - SWR for data fetching.
 - Redux Toolkit for state management.

----

-This README provides a comprehensive overview of the Movies App project.